Inverallan

 Inverallan is a former parish in Morayshire in Scotland.
 It is generally equivalent to the area now known as Grantown.

-At an unknown date before the Reformation, it joined together with the parishes of Cromdale and Advie to form the parish of "Cromdale, Inverallan and Advie" (mainly in Invernessshire), which later became a civil parish and in which Inverallen remained until 1869.
+At an unknown date before the Reformation, it joined with the parishes of Cromdale and Advie to form the parish of "Cromdale, Inverallan and Advie" (mainly in Invernessshire), which later became a civil parish and in which Inverallen remained until 1869.
 Grantown was founded there in 1765.